 The National Joint Apprenticeship and Training Committee sponsors seminars across the country to raise awareness of arc flash dangers.

-They believe that, not only commercial electricians, but also business owners need to be alerted to the potentially devastating results of an arc flash incident.
+They believe that not only commercial electricians, but also business owners need to be alerted to the potentially devastating results of an arc flash incident.

 It can happen in a fraction of a second and the magnitude of power coming out of the electrical equipment can be deadly.

 For that reason, OSHA has had laws in place since 1976 to help prevent an arc flash from happening.
-They require that electrical work be done – de-energized – on any circuits of 50 volts or more.
+They require that electrical work is done – de-energized – on any circuits of 50 volts or more.

 There are safety precautions that should be taken to protect commercial electricians who work on energized equipment.
 In addition to training on how to de-energize, protective gear should also be worn to include rubber insulating gloves, flame-resistant clothing and face protection.

 An arc flash happens somewhere every day, and most of the time it is avoidable.

 Business owners may understandably be concerned about the initial cost of electrical safety precautions.